Move Me No Mountain

-"Move Me No Mountain" is a song written by Jerry Ragovoy and Aaron Schroeder.
+"Move Me No Mountain" is a song written by American songwriters Jerry Ragovoy and Aaron Schroeder.
 It was originally recorded in 1974 by Love Unlimited, a group organized and produced by Barry White.
 In 1975, Ragovoy arranged and produced a recording of the song by American singer Dionne Warwick.
 Warwick's version used a slightly different melody in the song's chorus than the melody sung by Love Unlimited, and this variation has been used on subsequent recordings of the song.
 In 1980, American singer Chaka Khan recorded a version of the song with production by Arif Mardin.

 Soul II Soul version

 "Move Me No Mountain" was covered by British musical collective Soul II Soul and released in June 1992 by 10 Records as the second single from their third album, Volume III Just Right (1992).
 It was produced by Jazzie B and features British singer Kofi (Carol Simms) on lead vocals and American singer Penny Ford on background vocals.
 The song was a top-10 hit in Greece and Portugal, peaking at number seven and ten, respectively.
 In the UK, it reached number 31 on the UK Singles Chart and number six on the Music Week Dance Singles chart.
 Outside Europe, it peaked at number 29 on the US Billboard Dance Club Play chart and was a top-40 hit in New Zealand.
 The accompanying black-and-white music video features Kofi performing behind and in front of a waterfall.